 Just outside the KC gate is a compound that houses an unassuming cluster of buildings that most people pass by without a second glance.
 Yet, every evening from the time classes end until late into the night, some of the most intelligent, talented, dedicated and passionate students of MIT gather here to accomplish feats of engineering that the rest of us only dream of.
 These are the people to whom engineering is not just a bunch of classes or an abstract concept but the work that they do every single day.
-Here is the list of the major technical teams of MIT and what each of them does.
+Here is the list of the major student projects of MIT and what each of them does.

-AeroMIT is a team of over 20 interdisciplinary undergraduate students of Manipal University
+AeroMIT is a team of over 30 interdisciplinary undergraduate students of Manipal University

 who aim to conceptualize, design, fabricate, manufacture, test and fly a complex, stable

 and portable model aircraft with minimal empty weight, maximum payload carrying capacity and high endurance.

 AeroMIT participates in the SAE AeroDesign event held in the USA every year.
 In 2020, the Team secured 1st in the Technical Presentation with an overall world rank of 4.
 They also ranked 5th and 7th worldwide, in the 2019 and 2018 edition respectively.
 In addition, they take part in various competitions across India held at different colleges such as IIT Bombay, NIT Surathkal, NIT Calicut.
 The mission of the competition is to train future engineers in handling all the aspects of a project, including the raising of funds, maintaining a budget and building an aircraft feasible for remote and rapid deployments.
 This project provides the members with technical knowledge beyond the scope of textbooks, along with exposure to the professional world and improving managerial skills.
 They also undertake the design and fabrication of various multi-rotors and drones to fulfil different mission requirements.
 This is followed by extensive research, analysis and assimilation of information.